 |Liquidity||Low Liquidity, No Secondary Market|

-Investors have the opportunity to purchase plots of farmland and earn returns via rents from the land and appreciation in the land itself.
-The team handles all the paperwork, lease agreements and leg work for you.
+The AcreTrade platform gives investors the opportunity to purchase plots of farmland and earn returns via rents from the land and appreciation in the land itself.
+The AcreTrader team handles all the paperwork, lease agreements, and leg work for you.

-Instead of having to buy farmland and work it to see profits, you can passively invest with AcreTrader.
+Instead of having to buy farmland and work it to earn a return, you can passively invest with AcreTrader.
 This is much easier than owning the farm yourself.
+On AcreTrader, you can buy a small share of a farm and receive distributions proportionate to your ownership.

 Carter Malloy founded this unique company back in 2018.
 While he had worked for some time in financial services, he got the idea for AcreTrader from growing up on his family’s farm.